Use for molecular confirmation of suspected structural hemoglobinopathy or β thalassemia on fetal samples.

-AND Maternal Cell Contamination Specimen: Transport 3 mL whole blood (Min: 1 mL)
+AND Maternal Specimen: Transport 3 mL whole blood (Min: 1 mL)

-- Maternal specimen is recommended for proper test interpretation.
-Order Maternal Cell Contamination.
+Maternal specimen is recommended for proper test interpretation.
+Order Maternal Cell Contamination, Maternal Specimen.
+This can be arranged by contacting ARUP genetic counselors at (800) 242-2787 ext.
+2141.
 Patient History Form is available on the ARUP Web site or by contacting ARUP Client Services.

 Characteristics: Structural hemoglobinopathies or thalassemias (insufficient or absent beta-chain production).